Step 6: Request an Authorization

 - Synchronous: Use the synchronous mode if you want to authorize and/or capture payments while the buyer is still on your site.
 For example, use synchronous mode if you want to offer a digital download or confirm an expedited delivery.
 By selecting synchronous mode, you might observe a higher authorization decline rate, as Amazon Pay converts some Pending authorizations to Declined.
 You can track these authorization declines by using the ReasonCode: TransactionTimedOut.

-Highly important: Make sure that you implement proper decline handling, as described in Step 7: Prepare to handle declined authorizations.
+Note: Make sure that you implement proper decline handling, as described in Step 7: Prepare to handle declined authorizations.

 Request an authorization by doing this: